ongov/ckanext-ontario_theme/README.rst

 -------------------
 Directory Structure
 -------------------
-Three main directories compose this repository
+Four directories compose this repository

 * **scripts:** contains scripts to setup CKAN and required applications
-* **config:** contains configuraiton files needed for installation and configuration of CKAN
+* **config:** contains configuration files needed for installation and configuration of CKAN
-* **ckanext:** Ontario Theme Extention files for CKAN
+* **ckanext:** Ontario Theme Extension files for CKAN
+* **bin:** contains CI scripts that are no longer being used.
+This directory is pending deletion/cleanup

 ------------
 Requirements